 Vitaros may be less effective when taken in combination with treatments for high blood pressure, decongestants and appetite suppressants.
 In combination with high blood pressure medication, Vitaros use may increase symptoms of dizziness and fainting, especially in the elderly.

 Men who experience side effects with the commonly used tablet treatments for erectile dysfunction may find Vitaros an effective alternative.

 Very little of the active ingredient (alprostadil) is absorbed into the circulation.
 The cream works directly by contact with the skin of the penis.
 There are unlikely to be significant generalised side effects.

 Common side effects (affecting more than 1 in 10 patients):

-- mild to moderate local aching, burning or pain and redness of the penis
+- Mild to moderate aching, burning, tingling, throbbing, numbness, pain, or redness of the penis.

-- inflammation of the head of the penis (balantitis)
+- Inflammation of the head of the penis (balanitis).

 Driving and using machines

 Vitaros can increase dizziness or fainting.
 Do not drive or operate machinery within 1-2 hours after administration.

 Viagra-type tablets from the class of PDE-5 inhibitor drugs are convenient and work well for many men and are available from Dr Fox.
 For other treatments, men need to consult a urology specialist.
 These can include vacuum pump devices, penile injections, or intra urethral (through the penile opening) applications of alprostadil, and surgical devices which can be implanted in the penis.
 Your regular doctor may also recommend counselling.